-Laura is a blue-collar town, with 50.87% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Laura, you'll notice that it is more blue-collar than most other communities in America.
+50.87% of Laura’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Laura is a village of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in Laura who work in office and administrative support (13.94%), food service (6.62%), and healthcare suport services (5.57%).

-Laura is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Laura doesn't have a public transportation system that people use for their commute.

 The per capita income in Laura in 2022 was $29,608, which is middle income relative to Ohio, and lower middle income relative to the rest of the US.
 This equates to an annual income of $118,432 for a family of four.
 However, Laura contains both very wealthy and poor people as well.